 The progesterone receptor (PR) in the chicken oviduct is a phosphoprotein that regulates gene transcription in the presence of progesterone.
 Treatment with progesterone in vivo stimulates phosphorylation of the progesterone receptor.
-With transient transfection assays, the present work has tested whether phosphorylation participates in the regulation of PR-mediated transcription.
-Treatment with 8-bromo-cyclic adenosine monophosphate (8-Br cAMP), a stimulator of cAMP-depcndent protein kinase [protein kinase A (PKA)], mimicked progesterone-dependent, receptor-mediated transcription in the absence of progesterone.
+With transient transaction assays, the present work has tested whether phosphorylation participates in the regulation of PR-mediated transcription.
+Treatment with 8-bromo-cyclic adenosine monophosphate (8-Br cAMP), a stimulator of cAMP-dependent protein kinase [protein kinase A (PKA)], mimicked progesterone-dependent, receptor-mediated transcription in the absence of progesterone.
 Inhibition of PKA blocked hormone action.
-Treatment with okadaic acid, an inhibitor of protein phosphatascs 1 and 2A, stimulated transcription in a manner similar to that of progesterone.
+Treatment with okadaic acid, an inhibitor of protein phosphatases 1 and 2A, stimulated transcription in a manner similar to that of progesterone.
 These observations suggest that phosphorylation of the PR or other proteins in the transcription complex can modulate PR-mediated transcription in vivo.

 ASJC Scopus subject areas